Skip to main content

 Figure 4: Mapping of Transport Paths on F1-U/N3/N9

-to have separate sub-ranges under each SST to provide the TE path in
+ranges under each SST to provide the TE path in preserving the

-preserving the security characteristics.
-The UDP source Port range
+security characteristics.
+The UDP source port range captured in

-captured in Figure 4 would be sub-divided to maintain the TE path for
+Figure 4 would be sub-divided to maintain the TE path for the current

-the current SSTs with the security.
-The current solution doesn't
+SSTs with the security.
+The current solution doesn't provide any

-provide any mandate on the UE traffic in selecting the type of
+mandate on the UE traffic in selecting the type of security.

-There are many possible transport network technologies that may be
+There are many possible TN technologies that may be used to realize

 5. Acknowledgements